orcajs/orca.js/README.md

 What is orca.js?

 Orca.js complements the work done by the WebRTC community in providing a standard way to support real time communication in HTML5 browsers.
 WebRTC makes it easier to add real-time communication to web applications, but does little to simplify the signaling required to set up high quality communication sessions.
 Dealing with end-to-end signaling introduces unnecessary complexity for the application developer.
 Orca.js provides tools and JavaScript libraries that fill the void left by WebRTC.
-•	It stands for Open Realtime Communications API
+•	It stands for Open Realtime Communications API.
-•	It consists of a set of call control APIs that enable web developers to embed signaling for Real-time Communications in their applications
+•	It consists of a set of call control APIs that enable web developers to embed signaling for Real-time Communications in their applications.
-•	A JavaScript library
+•	A JavaScript library.
-•	A testing infrastructure
+•	A testing infrastructure.
-•	A community dedicated to empowering developers with interoperable RTC solutions for their applications
+•	A community dedicated to empowering developers with interoperable RTC solutions for their applications.

 Who should use orca.js?